chrissobolewski/htmm/_notes/Lifestyle creep.md

 The more you earn, the more you spend.
 That's one of the [[Bad money habits]].

-You get a raise, and immediately your [[Expenses]] go up as well.
-It's only reasonable, right? -- we earn more to make our lives better.
+You get a raise, and immediately your [[Expenses]] go up as well (especially the [[Lifestyle expenses]]).
+It's only reasonable, right? -- after all, we earn more to make our lives better.
 And we make our lives better by spending more money.

 Except, that's not entirely true.
-If your income and expenses rise at the same rate, you're in trouble.
-Lifestyle creep is... creeping up on you.
+If your income and expenses rise at the same rate, you're in trouble. *Lifestyle creep* is... creeping up on you.
 You may earn twice as much as you earned a few years ago (see also: [[Increasing your income]]) , but you're still living paycheck-to-paycheck.

 That's why you're standing in place.
 Your wealth is not growing, you're not increasing your net worth, you're not getting any richer.
 You're just increasing your spending.